mephistopheles-8/atshtml/README.md

 ```

 Note that the ability to define defaults allow us to create a default
-HTML represenation for all strings:
+HTML representation for all strings:

 For example: